cpabooks/cpabooks-docs/docs/sales/service/create-an-invoice-at-milestone-completion-for-a-project.rst

 the strategy audit product as invoiceable.

 .. image:: ../images/chapter_02_13.png
-   :alt: signup at odoo.com
+   :alt: signup at CPAbooks.com
    :align: center

 .. note:: In order to be able to invoice a product, you need to set up the Accounting application and to configure an accounting journal and a chart of account.
-Click on the following link to learn more: How to setup Odoo Accounting?
+Click on the following link to learn more: How to setup CPAbooks Accounting?

 Back on your sale order, you will notice that the Invoiced column of your order line has been updated accordingly and that the Invoice Status is back to Nothing